exoscale/seql/doc/quickstart.md

 ### Adding a relation

-For queries, **seql**'s strength lies in its ability to understand the way entities are tied together.
+For queries, **seql**'s strength lies in its ability to understand the way entities are tied together. **Seql** offres support for one-to-many (has-many ) and one-to-one (has-one) relations.
 Let's start with a single relation before building larger nested trees.
 Since no assumption is made on schemas, the relations must specify foreign keys explictly:

 ```clojure